Jim Hines: Professional football career

-Hines was drafted by the Miami Dolphins of the NFL in the sixth round of the 1968 NFL/AFL draft.
+Hines was drafted 146th overall by the Miami Dolphins of the NFL in the sixth round of the 1968 NFL/AFL draft.
 Hines spent the 1968 season on the Dolphins' practice squad.
 He was given the nickname "Oops".
 He appeared in ten games with Miami in 1969, accumulating a total of 52 all-purpose yards.
 Hines' final professional game was his first and only game with the Kansas City Chiefs in 1970.
 Hines was ranked as the 10th-worst NFL player of all time by Deadspin writer Jeff Pearlman.

+In 1977, Hines played football for the Austin Texans of the semi-pro American Football Association.

-Later years
+Later life

 For years Hines worked with inner-city youth in Houston, as well as on oil rigs outside the city.

 Hines's world record remained unsurpassed until Calvin Smith ran a time of 9.93 in 1983.

 Hines competed in the 100 at a 1984 Masters Track and Field Competition at UCLA.

 Hines was inducted into the Texas Sports Hall of Fame, class of 1994.
 Hines was also inducted into the Texas Track and Field coaches Hall of Fame, class of 2016.

 Hines died in Hayward, California, on June 3, 2023, at the age of 76.